Cactus control in the SA Arid Lands

 Why control cactus?

 Cactus can spread by seed or vegetatively, meaning detached cladodes can establish roots and grow.
 They outcompete native vegetation and left untreated, cactus infestations can spread until they smother natural species.
-The sharp spines can pose a threat to animals (both native and stock) and birds and seriously injure people.
-Cactus can also get caught in wool, devaluing it and posing a risk to shearers.
+The sharp spines can pose a threat to native animals and birds and seriously injure people.

 Forms of control